hydroper/fortoresseXY/README.md

 ## Status

 The work is going variable on this project.
-I've almost gave up due to lack of interest and some technology considerations, but I'm still sometimes returning to it.
+I've almost gave up due to lack of interest and some technology considerations, but I'm considering returning to it, although difficulty due to lack of type annotations in JavaScript.

 ## Origins